MrTin/bigbank-client/README.md

 ## Using a proxy
 If you are running into SSL issue while making `https://` requests you are advised to set `verify_ssl = false`.
-Just don't do this in production unless you need to (e.g. use a proxy) because this opens up a potential attack vector in your software.
+Just don't do this in production unless you really need it e.g. to use a proxy, as this opens up a potential attack vector in your software.

 ## Development
 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.